Japanese knotweed: what you need to know

-Out of those homeowners who’ve heard of the plant, only 49% know that they’re legally responsible for preventing it from spreading, and a mere one in five realise they could end up with an ASBO.
+Out of those homeowners who’ve heard of the plant, only 36% know that they’re legally responsible for preventing it from spreading and therefor could be sued, and a mere one in five realise they could end up with an ASBO.

 What’s more, plenty of lenders have refused mortgages on homes with knotweed infestations.

 If Japanese knotweed shows up on a homeowners survey the seller will usually have to foot the bill for a specialist report to be commissioned.
 The report will assess the risk level on the RICS scale and detail how the knotweed can be treated.
 The two parties will then decide whether or not to go through with the sale and how to go about removing the plant from the property.